 Moving to an RCM service should provide the following benefits:

-- a dramatic increase in cash flow as revenue from claims submitted by the RCM company begins to come in
+- a dramatic increase in cash flow as revenue from insurance claims submitted by the RCM company and patient payments begin to come in

 - an equally as dramatic decrease in denials by way of proactive denial alerts

 - an ability to operate efficiently through high levels of intelligent automation as supported by the RCM company

 - the RCM company’s expertise in medical coding by specialty and as it applies to E/M and CCI editing

 - transparent, on-demand, anytime access by you to your data with nothing hidden